X-Men: Apocalypse: Cast

 Hugh Jackman makes an uncredited appearance as Logan / Wolverine, in his Weapon X form.
 In that same scene, director Bryan Singer cameos as a guard who is killed by Wolverine as he attempts to escape the complex.
 X-Men co-creator Stan Lee and his wife Joan B. Lee make a cameo appearance together, as bystanders witnessing the launch of nuclear missiles worldwide; this was Joan's last film before her death the following year. Željko Ivanek cameos as a Pentagon scientist.
-In a deleted scene, Scott shows Jean a record from Dazzler.
-The scene is not in the theatrical film, but is included on the home video release.